SarahBarbosa/geexhp/docs/2-dataset_generation.rst

 Adjusting Molecular Weights for Each Era
 ----------------------------------------
 For accurate simulation, ensure that the molecular weights used match the era being generated.
-You can retrieve the appropriate molecular weights using the `geostages.molweightlist` function, passing the era name:
+You can retrieve the appropriate molecular weights using the ``geostages.molweightlist`` function, passing the era name:

 .. code-block:: python

+    from geexhp import geostages

     # Molecular weights for Modern Earth
-    molweight = geostages.molweightlist(era="modern")
+    molweight_modern = geostages.molweightlist(era="modern")

     # For Proterozoic era
-    molweight = geostages.molweightlist(era="proterozoic")
+    molweight_proterozoic = geostages.molweightlist(era="proterozoic")

     # And for for Archean era
-    molweight = geostages.molweightlist(era="archean")
+    molweight_archean = geostages.molweightlist(era="archean")

 Generating Random Data for Different Geological Eras
 =====================================================

-Parameters for `dg.generator`
+Parameters for ``dg.generator``
 -----------------------------

 - `start`: The starting index for the range of planets to generate data for.